-There were more than 16,700 survey researchers employed in the United States in 2014, according to the Bureau of Labor Statistics, which projects a job growth rate of 12% from 2014 to 2024.
+There were 11,930 survey researchers employed in the United States in May 2016, according to the BLS, which projects a job growth rate of 12% from 2014 to 2024.
 The increased use of research by organizations of all types – such as businesses for marketing purposes and government entities for public opinion on legislation – will help fuel demand for these professionals.

 Most survey researchers have at least a bachelor’s degree in a discipline such as psychology, business or political science.
 A master’s or doctorate degree may be required for positions in advanced research or technical fields.

 There are a variety of occupational specialties for psychologists, such as clinical, forensic and sports, each of them involving the study and interpretation of mental processes and human (and animal) behaviors.
 The facets of the job might include conducting scientific studies to identify, diagnose and treat mental, behavioral or emotional disorders.
 Psychologists also collaborate with other professionals, such as physicians and social service managers, in developing treatment plans.